-While registering a trademark can afford specific and significant protections in the event of infringement, it is not always necessary to register it in order to have trademark protection.
+While registering a trademark or trade name can afford specific and significant protections in the event of infringement, it is not always necessary to register it in order to have trademark protection.
 Even unregistered trademarks can be protectable against infringement.

-At the law firm of Haley Palmersheim, S.C., our business lawyers help our clients register trademarks and protect their registered, or unregistered, trademarks.
+A Haley Palmersheim, S.C. trademark attorney or copyright lawyer can help clients register trademarks and protect their registered, or unregistered, trademarks.
 Trademark and service mark laws prevent competitors from using the logos, names and phrases of another company to draw business to their own products.
-Our firm represents companies and individuals in trademark infringement litigation, when disputes over the use of a trademark cannot be resolved through settlement.
+Our firm represents companies and individuals in trademark protection and trademark infringement litigation, when disputes over the use of a trademark cannot be resolved through settlement.
 We have successfully represented business clients on trademark cases in federal court and in Wisconsin courts, including recovering damages and pumitive damages for trademark infringement in the Wisconsin Supreme Court.

-If you are interested in registering a trademark or if you believe that your existing trademark has been infringed by another company, contact us at Haley Palmersheim, S.C. in Madison, Wisconsin.
+If you are interested in registering a trademark or if you believe that your existing trademark has been infringed by another company, contact a Haley Palmersheim trademark attorney or copyright lawyer in Madison, Wisconsin.

 Trademark Infringement and Litigation

-- Similarity of the trademarks or service marks
+- Similarity of the trademarks, trade names or service marks

 - Similarity of the products or services being provided by the companies

 - Similarity of the trade channels used by the companies

 - Number and nature of similar marks used on similar goods

 - Extent of any actual confusion by consumers or others